-Watch the teaser for Kai's upcoming music video for ‘Peaches’
+Watch the dreamy music video for Kai's new single, ‘Peaches’

-Kai of EXO has shared a dreamy new teaser for his upcoming single ‘Peaches’.
+Kai of EXO has shared the music video for his brand-new single, ‘Peaches’.

-The clip opens with the K-pop idol lazing under a peach tree while dressed in a gauzy white outfit inspired by tradition Korean clothing.
-“Baby close your eyes / Just feel it,” he sings, he reaches out to pick a fruit from the tree.
-The teaser also includes scenes of the singer dancing on sets that draw influence from Korean architecture and art.
+The dreamy clip features outfits and sets that draw influence from tradition Korean clothing, as well as Korean architecture and art.
+“Pretty girl, you’re like peaches / It’s a soft embrace / Sweetness that spreads in my mouth / feels good to be the and guy,” Kai sings on the chorus of the R&B track.

-‘Peaches’ is the title track of Kai’s sophomore mini-album of the same name ‘Peaches’ is due out tomorrow (November 30) at 6pm KST.
-The six-track record will also mark exactly one year since Kai made his solo debut in 2020 with his first mini-album ‘KAI (开)’.
+‘Peaches’ is the title track of Kai’s sophomore mini-album of the same name, out now.
+The six-track record also marks exactly one year since Kai made his solo debut in 2020 with his first mini-album ‘KAI (开)’.

 Kai’s return was first confirmed by his label, SM Entertainment last month, after South Korean news site SPOTV News reported on October 26 that the singer had been preparing for a “solo album” and is expected to return sometime in “late November”.